 For months our dinner table was bursting with these friends, laughter and lessons.
 After several months, we responded to their request and our desire to share more of our lives, and we opened up our door and home one night a week for a shared meal and English conversation.
 As the tip of our front yard to the edge of the back burst with a growing group of people, we knew this was only the beginning.

-Several years later, we now have two homes on the block with 10+ people who have intentionally moved into the neighborhood for the mission and vision of Hopeprint.
+Ten years later, we now have three homes on the block with 10+ people who have intentionally moved into the neighborhood for the mission and vision of Hopeprint.
 Hundreds of people from our neighborhood and the community at large have joined what we call our “Hopeprint Family.”
 While we offer various programs and opportunities several days a week now to invest in the lives of our neighbors, every part and piece of what we do goes back to it’s roots of relationships.
 Relationships change lives, becoming a people of hope empowered to thrive.
 We dream of the day our collective will be the catalyst for a unified neighborhood rich in culture and community.